Broad Street railway station (England)

 Broad Street was a major rail terminal in the City of London, adjacent to Liverpool Street station.
 It served as the main terminus of the North London Railway (NLR) network, running from 1865 to 1986.
 During its lifetime, it catered for mainly local suburban services around London, and over time struggled to compete with other modes of transport, leading to its closure.

 The station was built as a joint venture by the NLR and the London and North Western Railway (LNWR) in order to have a station serving freight closer to the City.
 It was immediately successful for both goods and passenger services, and saw a significant increase in NLR traffic.
 Usage peaked in the early 20th century, after which it suffered from competition from London trams, buses and, especially, the London Underground network.
 Patronage gradually fell and services decreased, while the building became increasingly dilapidated.

 Freight services were withdrawn towards the end of the 1960s and the station closed in 1986.
 The station building was replaced by Broadgate, an office and retail complex, while part of the connecting line to the station was reinstated in 2010 as part of the London Overground.

 Location

-The station was sited at the junction of Broad Street and Liverpool Street in the Broad Street ward of the City of London, with Liverpool Street station immediately to the east.
-It was near Liverpool Street and tube stations.
+The station was sited at the junction of New Broad Street, Blomfield Street and Liverpool Street; most of the station was sited in the Bishopsgate Without area of the City of London, with a small part of the north-west of the station in the parish and later borough of Shoreditch.
+Liverpool Street station was located immediately to the east.
+A boundary review of 1994 meant that Bishopsgate Without (and with it the City of London) gained a large area from the Shoreditch area of the London Borough of Hackney so that the whole of the former station site is now in the City of London.

+The station was near Liverpool Street and tube stations.